monero-project/kovri/doc/CONTRIBUTING.md

 ## Quality Assurance
 - View our [Quality Assurance](https://github.com/monero-project/kovri/blob/master/doc/QUALITY_ASSURANCE.md) guide to get an idea of proposed workflow

+## Compliance
+- We aim for complete C++11/14 compliance; feel free to use this to your advantage with your work
+- It is also highly recommended to use the standard library and dependency libraries when possible

 ## Sending your work
 To contribute your work, please proceed with the following: